 You can click on any of the links in this article to see more about each product or process elsewhere on our website which will include example photos and more details on the product or option.

 Why, when and where does the condensation come from in Shipping Containers?

-When a shipping container cools overnight the heat escapes (usually through the roof), the air inside cools, and the water in the air condenses (turns into drops of water) and this will build up on any surface that the heat is escaping from – this is why you may see it on your container roof in the mornings.
+When a shipping container cools overnight the heat escapes (usually through the roof), the air inside cools, and the water in the air condenses (turns into drops of water) and this will build up on any surface that the heat is escaping from – this is why you may see it on the inside of your shipping container roof in the mornings.

 On a hot summer day you may find that the sun will heat up the roof of the container and allow condensation to evaporate back into the air inside the container relatively quickly.

 The amount of condensation will vary depending on a large number of factors – for example:

 - Air Space: How much air space there is inside the container (how full of goods it is).
 The more air you have in your container, the higher the potential there is for condensation.

 - Temperature: How cold it gets overnight, and how quickly it gets cold.
 Also the direction of prevailing wind and how exposed your container is will also make a difference e.g. on a clifftop versus tucked away in an alleyway between 2 warehouses or industrial units.

 - Ventilation: The more air you have circulating within your container, the smaller the difference between inside and outside temperature, which in turn will reduce or prevent condensation.